How You Can Double Website Conversion Using a CDP

 You can now exclude users that recently purchased on your website or those who are not likely to engage with your ad campaigns, meaning you don’t have to pay for irrelevant hits.
 This means significant savings in your Google or Facebook ad budget, while also ensuring that you’ll reach the right audience with your targeted ad message.

 How to choose the right CDP for your business

 There are lots of players in the CDP market, so there are many options for you to evaluate and choose from.
 For example, Lytics stands out for its ability to provide content recommendations, based on its smart algorithm to calculate content affinity scores and behavioral scores.
 Episerver Analytics (formerly Insight) enables a highly personalized website experience that doesn’t require much developer work, making it easy for marketers.
 Episerver recently acquired Idio, a 1:1 content personalization and analytics platform that will enhance its CDP (Episerver Analytics) significantly.
-Some of the other big names like Adobe, SAP, and Salesforce have their own CDPs as well.
+Some of the other big names like Adobe, SAP, Marketo, and Salesforce have their own CDPs as well.

 How to choose the right CDP for your business really depends on the size of your business, whether you’re B2B or B2C, whether you’re involved in e-commerce, the marketing channels that you want to use, and your business priorities and goals.
 Marketing automation is not all about the tool, but more about how you use it to fit your business.
 The platform for big brands that everyone praises may be overkill for your business size, while not being as effective as some of the more affordable CDPs.

 We have worked with various clients and recommended different tools for each business based on its unique needs.
 Additionally, we were able to double website conversions for a well-known client, while increasing web reviews by 28% and increasing the number of pageviews by 40%.
 Do you need consultation on which CDP to use for your marketing personalization and marketing automation projects?
 Contact us today!